Rules and Guidelines

-Hosted by the TMCC Entrepreneurship Club (E-Club), the Shark Tank Competition aims to bring exciting and innovative business ideas out of the woodwork.
-Existing business plan competitions can be daunting: their requirements for detailed plans and executive strategies can discourage participants, and may be preventing some bright students from bringing good ideas forward.
+Hosted by the TMCC Business and Entrepreneurship Club, the Shark Tank Competition aims to bring exciting and innovative business ideas out of the woodwork.
+Existing business plan competitions can be daunting: their requirements for detailed plans and executive strategies can discourage participants and may be preventing some bright students from bringing good ideas forward.
 With that in mind, the Shark Tank does not require a complete business plan, financial statements, or any supporting documents.
 It is literally "pure pitch", with nothing but the value of the idea and the speaker's presenting skill to support it.

-- Preliminary pitches have a strict time limit of 3 minutes, after which a timer will notify the speaker that his or her time is up.
+- Qualifying round pitches have a strict time limit of 3 minutes, after which a timer will notify the speaker that his or her time is up.
 Nothing said after time is called will be considered.

 - No visual aids are allowed (this includes PowerPoint presentations, etc.)

-- Preliminary pitches will be judged on three criteria: innovative idea, proof of a market, and demonstration of competitive advantage.
+- Qualifying Round pitches will be judged on three criteria: innovative idea, proof of a market, and demonstration of competitive advantage.

-- After the end of the qualifying round, judges will chose 6 finalists.
+- After the end of the Qualifying Round, judges will choose 6 finalists.

-- All six finalists have the opportunity to meet with the Shark Tank advisors between their selection as finalists on November 25 and the final round on December 4
+- All six finalists have the opportunity to meet with a Shark Tank advisor between rounds 1 and 2.

-- The advisors will provide advice on marketing, competitive advantage, strategy, and any other information useful in crafting the business and the final pitch.
+- The advisor will provide advice on marketing, competitive advantage, strategy, and any other information useful in crafting the business and the final pitch.

 - Visual aids are allowed in the final round.